Let’s face it. Social media marketing is hard work. Sometimes you feel like a one legged man in a kickboxing competition.

 Most dashboard tools will allow you and your team members to collaborate.
 You can also divide roles and duties and allocate social media tasks to each member so you know who’s accountable.
 Works like a charm especially when you’re remotely-based.

-With that, let’s look at the pros and cons of five popular social media dashboard tools.
+With that, let’s look at the pros and cons of six popular social media dashboard tools.

 Here are the 5 best social media dashboards that can help you manage your social media marketing.